WPMedia/arc-themes-blocks/blocks/results-list-block/README.md

 # `@wpmedia/results-list-block`

-_Results List block for Fusion News Theme.
-Displays a results list where each result card will have a description, headline, byline block and publish date. ._
+Results List block for Fusion News Theme.
+Displays a results list where each result card will have a description, headline, byline block and publish date.

 ## Props